Olayanju-1234/Olayanju-1234/README.md

 ## About Me

 Hi there!
-My name is Joseph Olayanju, and I'm a Node.js developer.
-I have experience working with technologies such as Node.js, MongoDB, Express, Git, and JavaScript.
+My name is Joseph Olayanju, and I'm a Backend Developer (NodeJs).
+I am proficient in Javascript/Typescript.

 I'm passionate about learning and exploring new technologies, and I'm always looking for ways to improve my skills as a developer.
-Currently, I'm focused on improving my understanding of data structures and algorithms through self-study.

 Thanks for stopping by, and feel free to check out my repositories to see some of my past projects

 Here are some of the projects I've worked on recently:

 - [Shopping API](https://github.com/olayanju-1234/shopping) - An e-commerce api built with Node.js.
-- [CLI](https://github.com/olayanju-1234/cli) - olayanju-joe-cli is a Node.js CLI app that automates the generation of Now configuration for web applications.
+- [Scaffold-Express](https://github.com/Olayanju-1234/Scaffold-Express) - This is a simple scaffold for an Express app.
+It includes basic folders and files to get started with an Express app
-- [MyBook](https://github.com/olayanju-1234/mybook) - Mybook is a Node.js and Express.js web app with MongoDB, including OAuth authentication and CRUD functionality for user-generated content.
+- [ReadIdea](https://github.com/ReadIdeas/readIdea-backend) - ReadIdea project is a collaborative project developed using NodeJS for Backend is designed to foster a reading community among GenZs (development)

 ## My Data Structures and Algorithms Repo